Answers To The Most Asked Questions About Sprouting Your Own Healthy And Delicious Seed At Home

 Q) How do I know if my sprouts have reached the end of their lifespan?

-A) If you see, smell, or taste any sign of declining freshness, it’s time to toss the lot and start a new crop.
+A) If you see, smell, or taste any sign of declining freshness, it's time to toss the lot; clean and disinfect your sprouter before starting a new crop.

 Q) How can I prevent some of my seeds from falling through the slits in the tray?